DeterminateSystems/update-flake-lock/README.md

 ## Example adding options to nix command

-It is also possible to use specific options to the nix command
+It is also possible to use specific options to the nix command in a space separated list:

 ```yaml
 name: update-flake-lock